 Electric buses offer clear operational advantages for a highly urbanized environment like Singapore.
 With zero tailpipe emissions, the bus does not contribute to urban air pollution within the immediate vicinity, while also reducing noise pollution.
 In the mechanical aspect, electric buses have far fewer moving parts as compared to buses with internal combustion engines, thus requiring less maintenance.
 Operating costs are further lowered without the need for diesel fuel.

 Types of Electric Buses

-While ultracapacitors store far less energy (~5%) for the same weight as compared to conventional batteries, they are able to charge and discharge very quickly, making them more suited for bus routes that stop frequently and predictably.
+A variant of this technology is used on the supercapacitor or ultracapacitor bus, where capacitors are used instead of batteries to store their energy.
+While capacitors store far less energy (~5%) for the same weight as compared to conventional batteries, they can charge and discharge very quickly, making them more suited for bus routes that stop frequently and predictably.
 NTU’s Supercapacitor Bus (discussed later) is based on this principle.
-However, for conventional bus operations, battery electric buses are most suited for public bus routes.
+However, for conventional bus operations, battery-electric buses are most suited for public bus routes.

 Challenges facing Electric Buses in SG

 Singapore is a demanding environment for electric buses.
 To avoid compromising the efficiency of the current public bus network, electric buses must operate at levels of high availability throughout the day (at similar levels as their diesel-powered counterparts), which often requires buses to operate for over 20 hours per day.